Sydney sandstone: Conservation use

 Towards the end of the 20th century, it was realised that more stone would be needed for future conservation work.
 The New South Wales State Government established a Centenary Stonework Program to ensure its availability.
 The program was also a catalyst for private projects as well as conservation and maintenance research.
 Even though the government rescued large blocks and stockpiled it, shortages continue because developers excavate large building sites and break the material up into unusable pieces.

 According to the manager for the State Government's Centenary Stonework Program, Ron Powell, "There is nothing stopping developers at all from just trashing it".
 In 2008, a Sydney city councillor said that planning laws stand, City of Sydney Council can allow the yellowblock to be "harvested" but cannot mandate that developers excavate the stone in a way that preserves it.
 Conservation and a revival in use has caused some clashes between principles and practice.

 In spite of the shortages, the revived industry continues to quarry, process, and supply the stone for building, landscaping, commercial, and conservation work in Australia and there are public courses available in Stonemasonry.
 It is now also used as a contemporary building material in major constructions and restorations such as Governor Phillip Tower and the Commemorative Museum, winning international architectural awards for excellence.
 Architects, such as the Robin Boyd Award winner Graham Jahn, describe Sydney's sandstone buildings as "wonderful".

+A small, highly skilled team of stonemasons responsible for maintaining Sydney's sandstone buildings was established early in the 1990s.
+In 2015 a NSW government proposal to outsource the tasks they carried out threatened the loss of their skills, but this did not go ahead.
 Sydney's significant sandstone buildings, such as Sydney Hospital, have required the attention of these expert stonemasons, as most of Sydney's sandstone buildings date from the 19th century.
 For example, in 2012, conservation work was done on the sandstone of the clock tower of Sydney Town Hall as part of a four-year, $32 million project to restore the building.
 The capitals on top of the tower columns needed replacement because they had been badly affected by weather and pollution.
 The work required about 26 cubic metres of yellow block sandstone.

-A small, highly skilled team of stonemasons responsible for maintaining Sydney's sandstone buildings was established early in the 1990s.
 Sculptural uses of Sydney sandstone make aesthetic and symbolic use of the material's connection with Sydney's geology as well as its flora and fauna.
 For example, the Royal Botanic Garden, Sydney commissioned sculptor Chris Booth to design a living sculpture (entitled Wurrungwuri) for its grounds, officially unveiled 9 March 2011.
 One of the two main pieces of the sculpture is a 'sandstone wave', consisting of about 200 tonnes of sandstone blocks in an undulating form reminiscent of the tectonic forces that created the stone.
 The sculptor says the design is 'inspired by the sandstone stratas it emerges from and, of course, the link to the sea which it cascades towards ... its evolution is from the geomorphology.'